transkatgirl/GrandpaMenu/README.md

 ## Setup

-This application is a website meant to be loaded in [Android Kiosk](https://android-kiosk.com).
-However, it should be compatible with other browsers.
+This application is a website intended to be loaded in [Android Kiosk](https://android-kiosk.com).
+However, it is compatible with other browsers.

+On other browsers, clicking anywhere on the page will automatically put the interface into fullscreen.

 It can be accessed at https://transkatgirl.github.io/GrandpaMenu/.
 If you would like to add additional customizations, you will need to fork the repository and then host it on a webserver.